August 7, 1998 - TOOL played at the AstroArena.

 awe inspiring. the show itself was incredible. maynard was in rare form,

-adding extra feeling to every song. the opening song "sweat" added to the
+adding extra feeling to every song. the opening song "sweat" added

-feeling of a group "consciousness." maynard could barely be heard above
+feeling of a group "consciousness." maynard could barely be heard

 the crowd during an incredible "eulogy." during the encore of AEnima,

-everyone was in a daze, contemplating "psychological watersports" and our
+everyone was in a daze, contemplating "psychological watersports"

 ever emerging reacquantance with "Mom." the concert itself was incredible,